What Makes Baisakhi 2025 So Special for Sikhs and Farmers Alike?

 5. Bhai Sahib Singh

 Apart from Sikhs, Hindus and Buddhists also observe Baisakhi.
 The auspicious day of Baisakhi is celebrated around the country in different ways, and they are often denoted by other names.
-The other versions of Baisakhi include 'Naba Barsha', celebrated in West Bengal.
+The other versions of Baisakhi include 'Nobo Borsho', which is celebrated in West Bengal.
 In Assam, it is known as 'Rongali Bihu,' in Tamil Nadu as 'Puthandu,' in Bihar, it is known as 'Vaisakha,' and in Kerala, this occasion is known as 'Vishu.'
 These festivals are a variation of the Solar New Year festivities across various parts of India.

 This festival is meaningful for Hindus since, on this specific day in 1875, Swami Dayanand Saraswati founded the Arya Samaj.
-This particular sect of the Hindu religion has entirely abandoned idol worship in favor of being devoted to the Vedas for heavenly supervision.
-Furthermore, the occasion of Baisakhi is significant for Buddhists because it marks the day on which Gautam Buddha attained enlightenment.
+This particular Hindu sect has abandoned idol worship in favor of being devoted to the Vedas for heavenly supervision.
+Furthermore, the occasion is significant for Buddhists because it marks the day Gautam Buddha attained enlightenment.

 The Five Ks